MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 - Consider restricting the ingress controller's access to specific resources and the ability to perform certain actions.
 That restriction can be implemented through Kubernetes RBAC permissions.
 For example, in this architecture, Traefik has been granted permissions to watch, get, and list services and endpoints by using rules in the Kubernetes `ClusterRole` object.

 > [!NOTE]
 > The choice for the appropriate ingress controller is driven by the requirements the workload, the skill set of the operator, and the supportability of the technology options.
-Most importantly, the ability to meet your SLO expectation.
+Most importantly, your ingress controller needs to meet your SLO expectation.
 >
 > Traefik is a popular open-source option for a Kubernetes cluster and is chosen in this architecture for *illustrative* purposes.
 It shows third-party product integration with Azure services.
 For example, the implementation shows how to integrate Traefik with Microsoft Entra Workload ID and Azure Key Vault.
 >